 The “Broken Record” Technique

 The Broken Record technique utilizes the repetition of a few key responses and absolutely nothing else.
 You write down a collection of single sentence responses for common scenarios.
 Does the narcissist repeatedly try to dodge or change the visitation pick-up and drop off times?
 Simply reply with the following: “As set forth in section X, sentence X of the Parenting Plan, your pick-up time is 6:00pm.
 There is a X minute grace period.
 Should you not arrive, it is assumed you have voluntarily surrendered this time.”
 Direct, factual, never wavering, and repetitive.
 No matter how many times you get that text trying to pick a fight about “I want my time with my children,” this is your response.
 There are always potential extenuating circumstances, but the idea is to have canned responses that become boring.
-On a side note, don’t let any attorney or ex bully you into allowing your abuser to have cell phone/text/email access to you on demand.
+As a side note, don’t let any attorney or ex bully you into allowing your abuser to have cell phone/text/email access to you on demand.
 People got divorced and had visitation just fine long before the internet and cell phones.
-You do not have to give your abuser 24/7/365 access to you, period.
+You do not have to give your abuser 24/7/365 access to you.
+Period.